opendatasoft/ods-documentation-explore-api/source/includes/csw/introduction.md

 </ExceptionReport>
 ```

-When an error occurs, the service respond to the client using an Exception Report message to describe the error.
+When an error occurs, the service responds to the client using an Exception Report message to describe the error.

 Name | Definition | Data type and value | Multiplicity and use
 ---- | ---------- | ------------------- | --------------------